Six Tips for Single Vacationers

 Traveling alone doesn’t have to be lonely.
-Here’s how to have a great time—including where to go and what to say to attract some (cute) company.
+Here’s how to have a great time — including where to go and what to say to attract some company your way.

 t’s not the most relaxing feeling in the world: You’re lounging on a beach, sun on your face, piña colada in hand... alone, surrounded by lovey-dovey couples who only serve to remind you that you have no one in your life with whom to share this trip.
 Indeed, it’s a situation many single people dread, one that keeps some from traveling at all unless they can convince a pal to join them.